studioudjat/Notion-Integration/README.md

 # Notion-Integration

-Simple apps to interact with Notion API to create a database item, append block to a existing note, and etc. The apps are enpowered by the Notion SDK.
+Simple apps to interact with Notion API to create a database item, append block to an existing note, and etc. The apps are enpowered by the Notion SDK.

 # Requirement